rsms/chromium-tabs/README.md

 ## Building

-1. Check out (or download) a version of the source code
+1. Check out (or download) the source code
 2. Open `chromium-tabs.xcodeproj` in [Xcode](http://developer.apple.com/tools/xcode/)
-3. Build the "ChromiumTabs" framework
+3. Choose your target and hit "Build"

 There is also an optional example application in the Xcode project.
 You build it by selecting the "Chromium Tabs" target.